NubeIO/rubix-ce-docs/docs/rubix-ce/setup/apps.md

 ### Restart

 Clicking `Restart` will trigger the app to undergo a restart process.
 You can monitor the `Active` label, which indicates the duration for which the service has been running.
 Following a restart, the active time displayed should reset to a very low value.

+Additionally, there's an option to schedule an auto restart, enabling the app to automatically restart at predefined intervals.

 ### Stop